-Operational emissions associated with development of the entire Project area, including future development of the Urban Reserve area, would exceed the PCAPCD thresholds for CO, ROG, $NO_x$ and $SO_2$ , and particulates.
-As with the SVSP portion of Project area, development of the Urban Reserve is not currently included in the City of Roseville or Placer County General Plans.
+Operational emissions associated with development of the entire Project area, including future development of the Urban Reserve area, would exceed the PCAPCD thresholds for CO, ROG, NO_x and particulates.
+As with the CSP portion of Project area, development of the Urban Reserve parcel is not currently included in the City of Roseville or Placer County General Plans.
 As a result, the emissions associated with the development of the entire project area are not accounted for in the State Implementation Plan (SIP).
 Therefore, growth associated with the Urban Reserve area would hinder the PCAPCD's ability to bring the region into attainment of federal and State ambient air quality standards.
-This is considered a Significant Unavoidable impact, because amending the SIP is not within the jurisdiction or control of the City of Roseville.
+This is considered a significant impact.

 Previously adopted WMM 4.4-6 Operational Emissions Policies, identified in the WRSP, would continue to apply to the Urban Reserve area and would reduce air quality emissions, but not to a level consistent with the current SIP.
-If future development of the Urban Reserve area is approved and included in the City's General Plan it will eventually be included in the SIP when it is next updated.
+If future development of the Urban Reserve area is approved and included in the City's General Plan, it will eventually be included in the SIP when it is next updated.
+With mitigation, this impact would remain significant and unavoidable, because amending the SIP is not within the jurisdiction or control of the City of Roseville.